dominicprice/endplay/README.md

 ```

 Suit symbols are automatically escaped using the `!S`, `!H` etc... names used by BBO.
 Of course, far less information is stored in a LIN file than a PBN file and so many of the fields in the `info` dictionary of the `Board` are lost during the conversion.
 We can of course also `load` a LIN file and `dump` it into a PBN file, any keys which the PBN file expects which aren't provided by the LIN file can either be specified by appending to the `Board.info` dictionary, or else they will be given the default value of `?` as specified by the [PBN standard](https://www.tistis.nl/pbn/).

+Finally, for compatibility with projects which make use of other langauges or which need an easily parsable serialisation format, the `endplay.parsers.json` module provides the ability to parse to and from a JSON format defined [by this schema](https://dominicprice.github.io/schemas/endplay/v1/doc).
+Note that this is not an officially recognised schema but has been developed for the specific purpose of providing a JSON format which translates naturally to PBN and, in particular, the data types which *endplay* uses.